Ground Mount vs Trailer Mounted Sawmills

 -

 Wood Cants: Another popular option is to create a wooden frame to mount your tracks on.
 By setting up two wood cants that run the length of your sawmill track, you can create a level frame to rest your mill on top.
-The benefit of this is that you can always extend the length of your track later, though wood does tend to warp and shrink as it dries, so you may need to readjust your mill over time, otherwise it may your ability to do flat, level cuts.
+The benefit of this is that you can always extend the length of your track later.

 -